Japan's 52-Week High Proximity: Steady Alpha in a Flat Market

 Japan's equity market is often described as a cautionary tale: the Nikkei peaked in December 1989 at nearly 39,000 and spent 30 years recovering.
 During our backtest period, the Japanese economy grew at near-zero or negative GDP rates for most of the 2000s.

-In that environment, 2000 (-8.2%), 2001 (-17.0%), and 2002 (-20.9%) look like failures.
-But compare to SPY: -10.5%, -9.2%, -19.9%.
-The Japan strategy lost roughly in line with or slightly worse than the US benchmark, not because Japan was easy, but because the proximity signal in a declining market still found the relative winners within the universe.
+In that environment, 2000 (-8.2%), 2001 (-17.3%), and 2002 (-21.1%) look difficult.
+But compare to the Nikkei: -27.9%, -20.6%, -19.9%.
+The Japan strategy lost substantially less in 2000 (+19.7% excess) and roughly in line in 2001-2002.
+The proximity signal in a declining market still found the relative winners within the universe.

 2008: the crisis year shows clear protection